 Surgical augmentation requires longer recovery times than a thread lift, as the areas near the hairline are cut and removed, and muscles are tightened at the same time.
 Risk are always higher with any operation, and this is no different.
 Surgery is very useful in certain circumstances, but not usually for anyone who has previously had a facelift and has new laxity or for anyone who isn’t ready or able to undergo an operation.

-The only sign of a thread lift – if someone was looking for it – a small fold or wrinkle in front of the ear caused by the pulling, though this tends to settle over several months.
+The only sign of a suture lift – if someone was looking for it – a small fold or wrinkle in front of the ear caused by the pulling, though this tends to settle over several months.
 This is easy to cover with hair.

-You can resume normal daily activities the day after your thread lift.
+You can resume normal daily activities the day after your suture or thread lift.
 Some bruising and swelling is normal, and some discomfort may be experienced, but you will be prescribed some painkillers if you need them.

-Having more than one treatment can really boost the results, for example having lasers to boost collagen and elastin and boost your cells, can make a huge difference.
-These extra (and ongoing anti-ageing) procedures can make your results last much longer.
+Having more than one treatment can really boost the results, for example, having lasers to boost collagen and elastin and boost your cells, can make a huge difference.
+These extra and ongoing anti-ageing procedures can make your results last much longer.

 If you don’t like the results or something irregular occurs with healing, the threads can be adjusted easily within the first month.
 If there is a need, the threads may need to be removed and replaced.

 At ENRICH, we’re very experienced at threadlifts however sometimes the body has a mind of its own when it comes to how it heals and adjustments may be required.

 You can tell if your face would benefit from tightening by looking in the mirror at home.
 Pull your cheeks up towards the ear – this will show you what the change could be.

 The way one person’s face looks after a thread lift may vary considerably to another person’s, so photos aren’t always the best way to determine how you will look before and after.
 The best way to know is to make an appointment to have a consultation with your dermatologist.
 They know exactly how much can be achieved and in what ways.